vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-kubernetes-grid-one-click-install-airgapped/index.md

 ---
 title: "Tanzu Kubernetes Grid 1-click Install into an Air Gapped Environment"
-description: This blog posts walks you through installing a security technical implementation guide (STIG) hardened Tanzu Kubernetes Grid for multi-cloud cluster with federal information processing standards(FIPS) enabled on Amazon Web Services(AWS).
+description: This blog posts walks you through installing a security technical implementation guide (STIG) hardened Tanzu Kubernetes Grid for multi-cloud cluster with federal information processing standards (FIPS) enabled on Amazon Web Services (AWS).
 After all of the prerequisites are met it is as simple as exporting some environment variables and running 1 script to deploy.
 date: 2022-02-24
 lastmod: 2022-02-24
 level1: Building Kubernetes Runtime
-level2: Application Platform on Kubernetes
+level2: Building Your Kubernetes Platform
 tags:
 - Tanzu
 - Tanzu Kubernetes Grid